CHCAA-EDUX/NLP-AU/syllabus/classes/class4/class4.md

     - What about casing?
 Does it matter?
     - ...

 > **Optional**: You can compare your performance on SST2 on the benchmark website [paperswithcode](https://paperswithcode.com/sota/sentiment-analysis-on-sst-2-binary).
-How far are you off state-of-the-art-models?
+How far are you off state-of-the-art models?